alexxu2011/star-toucher/README.md

 Note: IBL stands for Ice Box Labs

-2. Ice Box: Hello!
+2. (In the video) Ice Box: Hello!
 Welcome back to WatchDonut!
 Since my channel, IBLVideo, just hit 3 million likes on all of my videos, today I’m going to give you a peek at the sun’s feature!

-3. Technically, the radiation is a special type called EMR, but that’s complicated physics.
+3. (In the video) Technically, the radiation is a special type called EMR, but that’s complicated physics.
 A solar flare happens when there is a burst of radiation in an area of the sun.

-4. A Coronal Mass Ejection (CME) happens when a huge amount of plasma is released from the sun’s corona (see page 5).
+4. (In the video) A Coronal Mass Ejection (CME) happens when a huge amount of plasma is released from the sun’s corona (see page 5).
 They can sometimes cause power outages!

-5. High speed solar wind is solar wind (wind coming from the sun that is made of particles) that is especially fast.
+5. (In the video) High speed solar wind is solar wind (wind coming from the sun that is made of particles) that is especially fast.
 Eugene Parker worked with the twisting pattern in the solar wind!

-6. Solar energetic particles are particles with lots of energy that come from the sun.
+6. (In the video) Solar energetic particles are particles with lots of energy that come from the sun.
 They are very helpful to scientists who want to study solar material!

 7. Ice Box, Charcoal, Robo-Dictionary and Chemistry Bot (all together): “The End!”

-### Hand-crafted Board Game:
+### Hand-Crafted Board Game:

 Our team actually made the board game that my characters are playing in my comic.
 Most of the tiles, like “Aliens!”, “Malfunction”, and “Cruisin’” actually feature in the comic!
 For people who don’t know the rules, there’s an instructions section with all of the details about our game.